 The Great Eastern Drive runs spectacularly along Tasmania's eastern edge from the quiet beach town of Orford to the fishing centre of St Helens.
-The 180 kilometre (112 mile) drive is as beautiful as any in Australia, but one of its prime attractions is the opportunity to enjoy the produce that comes from the surrounding land and sea.
+The 180-kilometre (112-mile) drive is as beautiful as any in Australia, but one of its prime attractions is the opportunity to enjoy the produce that comes from the surrounding land and sea.
 North of the holiday seaside town of Swansea, the drive threads between a handful of vineyards.
 On Freycinet Peninsula, there's fresh-from-the-leases seafood at the Freycinet Marine Farm, while further ocean treats await at the dockside seafood punts at the drive's end in St Helens.

 Tamar Valley Wine Route

-A driving loop through Tasmania's foremost wine region, the Tamar Valley Wine Route links more than 30 cellar doors north of the likeable city of Launceston.
+A driving loop through Tasmania's foremost wine region, the Tamar Valley Wine Route links almost 30 cellar doors north of the likeable city of Launceston.
 The circuit covers about 170 kilometres (106 miles), running along both banks of the Tamar River.
 Most vineyards have cellar doors with regular opening hours, while several also offer platters of local produce to complement the wines.
 The signature wine variety of the region is Pinot Noir, but there are also wonderful sparkling wines, Chardonnays, Rieslings and even fortified wines to taste along the drive.